 Get a quick overview with Screaming Frog

 There are several programs that can give you an overview of the technical quality of your website.
-One of them is Screaming Frog, which quickly identifies and visualises technical issues.
+One of them is Screaming Frog, which quickly finds errors and visualizes technical issues.

 Areas worth investigating first: